Plenty Of Room At Guantanamo Bay for Trump's 'Bad Dudes'

 The dilapidated state of things reflects conflicting policies.
 Both Presidents George W. Bush and Obama sought to shut down Guantanamo's prisons.
 Congress, bowing to constituents who opposed any transfers of Guantanamo inmates to the U.S., passed laws making it all but impossible to do that.

 But far from winding down, Guantanamo's prison complex these days is gearing up.
-There is construction going on that suggests its "expeditionary" era is ending and the notorious prison complex may be there to stay.
+Construction projects suggests its "expeditionary" era is ending and the notorious prison complex may be there to stay.

 A new permanent dining facility for troops is being built to replace a ramshackle improvised chow hall.
 Part of Camp 5 — a lockup with isolation cells for "non-compliant" captives — is being converted to a hospital wing.
 Cement mixers ply the roadways.